What Is Communication Apprehension and How Do You Beat It?

 Some people experience audience anxiety when speaking in front of people they know, while others find it anxiety-inducing to talk to a group of strangers.
 In either case, this can be a problematic experience for individuals in leadership positions in the office.

-A person that is going to be giving a speech in front of an audience might not experience their anxiety in a constant flow throughout all of the stages of preparing and delivering a speech.
+A person who is going to give a speech in front of an audience might not experience their anxiety in a constant flow throughout all the stages of preparing and delivering the speech.

 In one study, it was found that anxiety levels typically peaked in the "anticipation" stage of giving a speech.
-That means we are most likely to feel the anxiety of communication apprehension in the few moments before actually getting up and speaking.
+That means we are most likely to experience the anxiety of communication apprehension in the few moments before actually getting up to speak.

 As the speech goes on, it's common for anxiety levels to decline.
-Knowing this ahead of time can help to alleviate fears you might experience when first stepping onto the stage, as you can have some confidence that your anxiety will decrease and you'll become more comfortable once you start speaking.
+Knowing this ahead of time can help ease your fear before you step onto the stage, because you can feel more confident that your anxiety will decrease and you'll become more comfortable once you start speaking.

 Symptoms of Communication Apprehension

-While it's already clear that communication apprehension causes people to feel anxious, there are also some physiological symptoms.
+While it's already clear that communication apprehension causes people to feel anxious, it also produces physiological symptoms.
 These include:

 - Shaky hands